Have you got a great idea for a movie?

 The panel can, and will, gong you off if they get bored.
 But they have to give two good reasons why.

 The winner will get a £100 Raindance Voucher to use on any of our courses or membership.

 How to Pitch

-Sign up to attend and come armed with a £5 note to put into the hat.
-You will need to register your intention to pitch on arrival at the venue.
+Sign up to the zoom link above.
 Twenty places guaranteed to pitch will be allocated on a first come, first served basis.
 Once the first 20 places have been filled we will keep a waiting list.

 Please note, the demand to pitch is high and admission does not guarantee you a slot to pitch.
 We will accommodate as many pitches as possible but he best way to ensure your place is to arrive early and choose an early slot.

 Not ready to pitch?
 Then just come, watch, learn and network.